Collect Card Information

 Creating the Card Form

-Here’s an example of how to use CardFormBuilder to create a card form with listeners for each field:
+Here’s an example of how to use CardFormBuilder to create a card form with listeners for each field, along with a CardFormConfiguration that specifies whether the cardholder’s name is required or whether or not MoneyHash should check the correctness of the card number:

 import 'package:moneyhash_payment/data/card/card_field_type.dart';